rsirefelt/advent_of_code/README.md

 # Advent_of_code_2018
-Solutions to variour problems of advent_of_code_2018
+Solutions to various problems of advent_of_code_2018

-Go into or create the current problem day, create a personal folder and hack on!
+Create a create a personal folder under the current problem day folder and hack on!